SeisSol/SeisSol/Documentation/dynamic-rupture.rst

 This is an expensive way of getting the final stress distribution from a given slip distribution.
 The slip distribution is defined using easi by the ``strike_slip`` and ``dip_slip`` variables.
 Warning: the direction of positive ``strike_slip`` and ``dip_slip`` is based on the convention of Seissol (e.g. positive strike_slip for right-lateral faulting).
-Below is an example of input file for defining the slip distribution:
+Below is an example of an input file for defining the slip distribution:

 .. code-block:: YAML